Our Core Values

 The term “IT business” is intended to cover a broad range of different types of technology businesses including software business, consumer internet businesses, IT system providers, data businesses, telecommunication providers and web-hosting and cloud providers to name but a few.

 In many ways the process involved in the sale of an “IT Business” will be similar to the sale of any other type of business.
 A sale of a business will take the form of an asset sale or a share sale.
-For further information see about asset sales please click here.
-For further information about share sales please click here.

-However, there are certain issues that will have particular significance in relation to the sale of an IT Business (than would typically be the case when compared with businesses in more traditional sectors), some of which have been outlined below.
+There are certain issues that will have particular significance in relation to the sale of an IT Business (than would typically be the case when compared with businesses in more traditional sectors), some of which have been outlined below.

 Intellectual Property Rights